How Many Days Do You Need in Kerala? A 2 Week Itinerary (2026)

 Alleppey (Alappuzha) – Days 4-5 of your Kerala itinerary

 The next stop on our 2 week Kerala itinerary is Alleppey.
 Here, you can spend the night gliding along the famous backwaters on a traditional Kerala houseboat.
 This is one of the most serene and highly-rated experiences in India.
-Alternatively, you can book an Alleppey boat tour as a day trip from Cochin.
+Alternatively, you can book an Alleppey boat tour as a day trip from Kochi.
 But staying overnight is something special.

 Day 4: Travel to Alleppey